Quick Guide to Fixing Computer Hardware

 Don't know if your problem is hardware or software?
 Run a different operating system.
 If the problem disappears, it's software.

 If you're using Windows, boot a live Linux from USB or DVD to determine whether your problem is Windows or a hardware issue.
+If you're already using Linux, boot a different distribution as a live Linux to see if your installed Linux is the problem.

 Computer -- How to Access the Configuration Panels (UEFI/BIOS)

-There are several ways to access the configuration panels.
+Accessing the Configuration Panels: There are several ways to access the configuration panels.
 The most common is simply to press a PF key while your computer boots.

 Unfortunately, each manufacturer has its own "magic key" to enter these panels.
 And sometimes they change them over time, or by model.